wyfo/apischema/docs/conversions.md

     Previously mentioned standard types are handled by *apischema* using `as_str`.

-## Object conversions — use any class as if it was a dataclass
+## Object fields — use any class as if it was a dataclass

 Conversions are a powerful tool, which allows to support every type you need.
 If it is particularly well suited for scalar types (`datetime.datetime`, `bson.ObjectId`, etc.), it's may seem cumbersome for object types.
 In fact, the conversion would often be a simple mapping of fields between the type and a custom dataclass.